davidmolina/davidmolina.github.io/now.md

 - Publish *The Principles of MESLO*
 - Book release launch and give talks

----

-If you'd like to say hi reach out over on the [interwebs](/connecting).

 This update was last made May 4, 2026.